MarkLogic is a modern, powerful, scalable big data engine. It is built for speed and size. It is unique in the industry.

 Reverse Search Engine

 The "Alerting" function in MarkLogic facilitates our "AutoTagging" function.
 This allows us to tag documents from literally thousands of terms very quickly, using native MarkLogic code.
-They really did save us a lot of work here.
-We had to write our own on other platforms.

 The Taxonomy Editor contains a document manager that you can use to autotag documents on-the-fly in near real time.
 The unique performance characteristics of MarkLogic make it possible to do things that other platforms can only dream about.